jmetzger/training-helm-visual-studio-code/templates/debug/no-output.md

-# Teamplates Debug - no output
+# Templates Debug - no output

 ## How does it look like ?